Chouf TV: History

+The founder of the company, Driss Chahtane was the previous publishing director of Al-Michaal newspaper.
+He was sentenced to one year in prison for sexual assault, and publishing of adult content, and was incarcerated in Morocco in 2009, but he was released by order from Mohammed VI in 2010.

-The founder of the company, Driss Chahtane, said "The idea at the beginning was to present something new, as I saw that the readership of the written press was eroding.
+Driss said: "The idea at the beginning was to present something new, as I saw that the readership of the written press was eroding.
 The transition was digital.
 At the time, newspapers used the digital but in a very traditional way."

-The media company publishes content with the potential to create "buzz."
+The media company publishes content with the potential to create buzz.